Philogy/meth-weth/README.md

 ## WETH9 Anti-patterns
 To understand the optimizations possible with YAM-WETH we must first understand some of the common anti-patterns introduced by WETH9's simplistic implementation.
-WETH9 namely lacks direct wrapping and unwrapping methods (`withdraw`, `deposit`).
+WETH9 namely lacks extended wrapping and unwrapping methods (`withdraw`, `deposit`).
 Every wrap and unwrap occurs directly to and from the caller's balance, however interfacing contract's often want to unwrap / wrap ETH on behalf of other accounts.